-At March 31, 2019, the Company had cash and cash equivalents of \$3,893,604 available to fund its operations.
+At June 30, 2019, the Company had cash and cash equivalents of \$3,563,956 available to fund its operations.
 The next step in the development of the Company's lead anti-cancer clinical compound LB-100 is to evaluate its therapeutic benefit in Phase 1b/2 clinical trials.
-The initial clinical trial evaluating LB-100 in myelodysplastic syndrome (MDS) began during April 2019 and is expected to complete patient accrual over a period of two years, with final analysis and reporting expected within three years.
+The initial clinical trial to evaluate LB-100 in myelodysplastic syndrome (MDS) began during April 2019, with the first patient entered into the clinical trial in July 2019.
+The clinical trial is expected to be completed over a period of two years, with final analysis and reporting expected within three years.
 The Company's longer-term objective is to secure one or more strategic partnerships with pharmaceutical companies with major programs in cancer.
+The Company expects that it will need to raise additional capital beginning in late 2020.